B-Rich/rst2ipynb/README.rst

 perfectly, and I had to tweak and post-process the material, but I did get the bulk translated successfully.
 In essence, I think there is alot of good teaching material and tutorials out there but they are written in sphinx.
-It would be nice to present these in the IPython notebook to facilitate experimentation and interactivity.
+It would be nice to present these in the IPython notebook format to facilitate experimentation and interactivity.

 In Summer 2014 I wasn't able to find a suitable alternative and thus decided to